hapax/hapax.github.io/assets/simple-physics.md

 (In both cases, we are assuming the organism has a simple shape.)
 The fact that these things scale differently is called the *square-cube law*, and was first observed by Galileo.
-It may seem trivial, but it has important consequences!
+It may seem trivial, but it has important biological consequences!

-For instance, materials like bone and wood will break when subject to too much pressure.
+Galileo realised that materials like bone and wood will break when subject to too much pressure.
 This maximum pressure $P_\text{max}$ does not scale with $\ell$, but depends only on the material.